Raymond Broshears

-Background.
+Background

 After enlisting in the Navy in the 1950s, Raymond Broshears was discharged for a head injury.
 He enrolled in the Pentecostal Robert E. Lee Bible College in Cleveland, Tennessee in the mid fifties, and became a travelling preacher in the early 1960s.
 His advocacy efforts included fronts such as gay rights and civil rights.

 Broshears moved west to Long Beach, California, and established a ministry and community centre on Skid Row designed to improve the quality of life for people living below the poverty line.
+By Christmas 1965 he moved to San Francisco where he lived for the rest of his life, having founded the short lived Lavendar Panthers, Gay Crusaider newsletters, and Open Hand, a center and food bank for poor gay people and others.